oliverhaas/openAbel/README.rst

 specifically for the Abel transform similar to `Kapur <https://epubs.siam.org/doi/abs/10.1137/S0036142995287847>`_.
 If data points outside of the integration interval can be provided these end corrections are arbitrary order stable and we provide coefficients up to 20th order, otherwise it's recommended to use at most 5th order.
-The FMM leads to an linear *O(N)* computational complexity algorithm.
+The FMM leads to a linear *O(N)* computational complexity algorithm.

 In both error and computational complexity there is no better existing method for the intended purpose to my knowledge.
+I should really stress that there are dozens of publications and methods out there which claim to be fast and/or accurate, but don't get anywhere close to
+**openAbel** in those aspects.

 For more information see the **openAbel** documentation on the `transform methods <https://openabel.readthedocs.io/en/latest/transformMethods.html>`_ and